 However it has also made some changes in order to please China, including removing a Taiwanese symbol which the Chinese might find offensive.

-It’s worth noting that Top Gun: Maverick was supposed to release last year in the summer of 2019 but was pushed back because some of the more complicated aerial flight scenes weren’t completely mastered.
+It’s worth noting that Top Gun: Maverick was supposed to release in the summer of 2019 but was pushed back because some of the more complicated aerial flight scenes weren’t completely mastered.
 Now it has been pushed back again due to movie theater closures caused by the Coronavirus.
 It was originally set to release on July 24, 2020.
-Now it’s releasing on July 2, 2021.
+Then it was releasing on July 2, 2021.

 Sometimes movies sitting on the runway (get it?) too long can spell disaster for the film.
-But in this case, it seems they were just trying to get things perfect.
+But in this case, it seems they were just trying to get things perfect, and now they want the right release.

 All in all, if you were a fan of the original it’s tough to not get overly excited for this long-awaited sequel.
 I know I haven’t lost that lovin feeling for the movie.